sosprz/nettemp/readme.md

 Changelog:
 8.0
-save conf.php before update
-Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
-In Security tab is Firewall, VPN, authmod (www password) Reset for now don't remove rrd bases.
+Remove default conf.php form repo.
+Now its generated from installation setup and frpm tools->updat Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
+In Security tab is Firewall, VPN, authmod (www password) Reset to defsult for now don't remove rrd bases.

 7.7.3
 mv kwh to charts and gpio, gpio on/off, mv mail and sms to settings